Google partners with auto suppliers on self-driving car

-DETROIT (Reuters) - Internet search company Google Inc has begun discussions with most of the world’s top automakers and has assembled a team of traditional and nontraditional suppliers to speed efforts to bring self-driving cars to market by 2020, a Google executive said on Wednesday.
+DETROIT, Jan 14 (Reuters) - Internet company Google Inc has begun discussions with most of the world’s top automakers and has assembled a team of traditional and nontraditional suppliers to speed up efforts to bring self-driving cars to market by 2020, a top Google executive said on Wednesday.

 “We’d be remiss not to talk to ... the biggest auto manufacturers.
-They’ve got a lot to offer,” Chris Urmson, director of Google’s self-driving car project, said in an interview.
+They’ve got a lot to offer,” Chris Urmson, director of Google’s self-driving car project, said in an interview before speaking at an industry conference.

 “For us to jump in and say that we can do this better, that’s arrogant,” Urmson said.
 Google has not determined whether it will build its own self-driving vehicles or function more as a provider of systems and software to established vehicle manufacturers.